tsherif/space-shooter.c/ARCHITECTURE.md

 #### Interface

-To simplify calculations in the game layer, I defined coordinates in `space-shooter.c` in terms of a rectangular canvas of 320x180 pixels, (0, 0) at the top-left.
+To simplify calculations in the game layer, I defined coordinates in `space-shooter.c` in terms of a rectangular canvas of 320x180 pixels, with (0, 0) at the top-left.
 Mapping this space to the window's dimensions is done in `renderer_beforeFrame()` via `glScissor` and `glViewport` calls which draw gray bars around the game canvas to ensure the aspect ratio doesn't change if the window is resized.

 `game_draw()` calls `renderer_beforeFrame()` once and then submits the `Renderer_List` mixins of all `Entity_List`s to the rendering layer in calls to `renderer_draw()`.